dlguswo333/old.dlguswo333.github.io/_posts/2021-12-18-k-means-clustering.md

 ![clustering.png](/img/2021-12-18-k-means-clustering/clustering.png)

-**k means clustering** divides arbitrary data into groups based on their similarity (or distance) into ***k*** clusters.
-The algorithm is effective at grouping unclustered data if you cannot have access to artificial intelligence, but the result is not uniform due to randomness and it may require some time to compute.
+**k means clustering** divides arbitrary data ***k*** clusters based on their similarity (or distance).
+This algorithm is effective at grouping unclustered data if you cannot have access to artificial intelligence, but the result is not uniform due to randomness and it may require long time to compute the results.
 <!--more-->

-However, the result will be acceptable if the data pattern can be well-categorized and the algorithm is easy to understand and implement.
+However, the result will be acceptable as long as the data pattern is well-categorized and the algorithm is easy to understand and implement.

 # 1. How Does it Work?
 First of all, the data need to be able to produce similarities between them, such as in forms of distance.
-One example is a vector of *(1 X N)*. a vector *A* and a vector *B*, their distance can be calculated with Manhattan distance or Euclidean distance.
+One example is a vector of *(1 x N)*.
+Given two vectors, their distance can be calculated with Manhattan distance or Euclidean distance.
-A 2D coordinates is also a vector of *(1 X N)*.
+A 2D coordinates is also a vector, with the shape of *(1 x 2)*.

 $$
 Manhattan\ Distance: \sum_{i=1}^N{|A_i-B_i|}